ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_database_model.md

 +---------+--------------+------------+----------+-----------+----------+
 ```

-If this example, the price is 0.952 EUR (currency is defined per shop), including 19% VAT.
+In this example, the price is 0.952 EUR (currency is defined per shop), including 19% VAT.

 #### ezmatrix